jbrazda/com.informatica.cloud.das/README.md

 9. Set the Target bprd file name to `/com.informatica.cloud.das/deploy/com.informatica.cloud.das.bprd`'
 10. Optionally you can set the deployment option to deeply directly to your cloud org, this saves one step in the deployment as you have to deploy manually only to agents
 11. Deployment Url should be following `https://[Your_POD_Hostname]/active-bpel/services/[YOURORGID]/ActiveBpelDeployBPR` i.e. `https://na1.ai.dm-us.informaticacloud.com/active-bpel/services/d8UL5i5Pm4KddufpfKuiaN/ActiveBpelDeployBPR`
-12. Deploy the produced bpr from `/com.informatica.cloud.das/target/bpr/com.informatica.cloud.das.bpr` bot to your cloud org and all agents where you want to use this DAS service
+12. Deploy the produced bpr from `/com.informatica.cloud.das/target/bpr/com.informatica.cloud.das.bpr` bot to your cloud org and all agents where you want to use this DAS service (alternatively pre-built latest bpr is available on release page [com.informatica.cloud.das.bpr](https://github.com/jbrazda/com.informatica.cloud.das/releases/latest/download/com.informatica.cloud.das.bpr))
-13. Import attached [IPD_SOURCE_DAS-IICS-2.0.zip](https://github.com/jbrazda/com.informatica.cloud.das/raw/master/sample-data/IPD_SOURCE_DAS-IICS-2.0.zip) to your IPD
+13. Import attached [IPD_SOURCE_DAS-IICS.zip](https://github.com/jbrazda/com.informatica.cloud.das/releases/latest/download/IPD_SOURCE_DAS-IICS.zip) to your IPD
 14. Adjust target Agent name in the imported Proxy processes `execSQLProxy` and `execMultiSQLProxy`
 15. Setup and Configure DS1 to DS{n} in the `Process Console > Admin >  Datasource Service` section
 16. Publish all provided resources imported in the step 15